qiang-yi/spatial_data_science/Twitter/Twitter_developer_activation.md

 ![](../image/twitter/access2.jpg)

-Later, you'll receive an email asking for more details.
+Later, you'll receive an email from Twitter asking for more details.
+The following figure shows an example of the email.
 Just write a few sentences to answer the first two questions, and answer "not applicable" for the other questions.
 For the second question, you may say that "**I will create maps or conduct analysis of Tweets aggregated in countries/states/counties.
 I will not display or publish Tweets at individual/row level by any means**".

 ![](../image/twitter/email3.jpg)

 You may receive additional emails for your application.
-Just provide the details they ask for.
+Just provide more to respond to their questions.
 Eventually, you will receive an email informing the approval of your Elevated Access.